Mince Pies recipe

 Make the mincemeat filling 24 hours ahead of making the mince pies to allow the flavours to really infuse the mixture.

-If you want to make the recipe processed sugar free then simply leave the sugar out of the pastry, or substitute with a couple of drops or one single serve packet of Stevia.
+To make the recipe processed sugar free then simply leave the sugar out of the pastry, or substitute with a couple of drops or one single serve packet of Stevia.
+To make it dairy free simply swap any dairy with your favourite non-dairy substitution.

 Homemade mincemeat filling: